Jspahiu/AI-Smart-Learning-Assistant/README.md

    Uses the [face_recognition](https://github.com/ageitgey/face_recognition) library to detect when a person's face is present.

 2. **Speech Input (STT)**
    Once a face is detected, the user can ask questions using their voice.
-Speech is transcribed using [Whisper](https://github.com/openai/whisper).
+Speech is transcribed using [speech_recognition](https://github.com/Uberi/speech_recognition.git).

 3. **Intelligent Response System**
    - If the user asks about the time, weather, or wants to play YouTube videos (Linux only), the program handles those directly.
    - For general questions, the input is sent to OpenAI’s RAG (Retrieval-Augmented Generation) model, which answers based on the provided data sets (PDF).

 4. **Text-to-Speech Output**
-   The response is spoken back to the user using [ElevenLabs TTS](https://elevenlabs.io/) for realistic, human-like voices.
+   The response is spoken back to the user using [pyttsx3](https://github.com/nateshmbhat/pyttsx3.git) for realistic, human-like voices.

 ![How it Works!](README%20Images/Readme_Image1.png)